Video Search Is Broken. Here's What Nobody Talks About.

 Try this.
 Open any course platform you've used.
 Search for "how to handle a difficult sales call."
 Go ahead, I'll wait.

 You probably got one of two results.
-Either nothing came back at all because the instructor never used that exact phrase.
-Or you got 47 results with the word "sales" highlighted in a wall of auto-generated transcript text, and now you're supposed to figure out which of those gray paragraphs is the one that actually answers your question.
+Either nothing came back because the instructor never used that exact phrase.
+Or 47 results with the word "sales" highlighted in a wall of auto-generated transcript text, and now you're supposed to figure out which of those gray paragraphs actually answers your question.

 Welcome to video search in 2026.
 It's terrible.

-I've spent close to two decades building video infrastructure, and this problem has been sitting in plain sight the whole time.
 We got really good at hosting video.
 Encoding it.
-Streaming it at four different quality levels to someone's phone on a train.
+Streaming it at four quality levels to someone's phone on a train.
 The plumbing works.
 But the moment you ask "what's actually in this video?" the whole thing falls apart.

 Scrubbing is not searching

-It's not.
-For a talking head recording (which is what 90% of coaching and training content looks like), that timeline is a featureless desert.
-You hover over it and see the same person, at the same desk, in the same shirt, for 47 minutes.
-There are no visual landmarks.
+The video timeline is a lie.
+For a talking-head recording — which is what 90% of coaching and training content looks like — that timeline is a featureless desert.
+Same person, same desk, same shirt, for 47 minutes.
+No landmarks.
 No chapters.
 No indication of when the conversation shifts from pricing strategy to hiring your first employee.
-You just scrub and hope.

-This is the equivalent of flipping randomly through a 200-page book because there's no table of contents, no index, and every page looks identical.
+This is the equivalent of flipping randomly through a 200-page book with no table of contents, no index, and every page identical.
 Nobody would accept that from text.
-We accept it from video every single day.
+We accept it from video every day.

 Transcripts were never meant to be read